 2. Ellis Act

 The "Ellis Act" (Ellis Act Government Code Section 7060-7060.7) is a state law which provides that landlords have the unconditional right to evict tenants to "go out of business."
 For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and can not single out one tenant (with low rent) and/or remove just one unit from the rental market.
-When a landlord invokes the Ellis Act, the apartments can not be re-rented, except at the same rent the evicted tenant was paying, for five years following the evictions, While there are restrictions on ever re-renting the units, there are no such restrictions on converting them to ownership units (e.g., tenancies in common or condos).
+When a landlord invokes the Ellis Act, the apartments can not be re-rented, except at the same rent the evicted tenant was paying, for five years following the evictions and must be first offerred to the evicted tenant for ten years after the eviction.
+While there are restrictions on ever re-renting the units, there are no such restrictions on converting them to ownership units (e.g., tenancies in common or condos).

 Ellis Act evictions generally are used to "change the use" of the building.
 Most Ellis evictions are used to convert rental units to condominiums or tenancies in common.
 Also, the Ellis Act is used to convert multi-unit buildings into single family homes—mansions.